Written by Nikta Kanuka

 But those are just a few ways we use dashboard.
 Check out how Boston Public Schools and The Hunger Project (a global, not-for-profit) use dashboards to create a more data-driven culture:

 Boston Public Schools uses this dashboard to monitor network performance across schools, and to get ahead of communications when the network is down.
-Marc Racine, Chief Information Officer says that his dashboards “are changing staff behaviour, helping us get in front of network challenges from an external communications perspective, and enhancing internal communication across departments.”
+Marc Racine, Chief Information Officer says that his dashboards “are changing staff behavior, helping us get in front of network challenges from an external communications perspective, and enhancing internal communication across departments.”

 The Hunger Project uses this dashboard to communicate to investors and stakeholders.
 As Megan Colnar, The Hunger Project’s Director of Monitoring and Evaluation puts it “Today’s donors want to know what needs to be done and what is currently being done.
 Our new dashboard helps us tell a story in a way that is easily understood.”